-I came to Columbia from a small town in Nevada.
+I came to college in a big city from a small town in Nevada.
 I came on the suggestion of one of the elders in the church, partly as a means of becoming a stronger voice of the church and partly to become more familiar with my own faith.
 Over the past couple of months, I have begun to question many things the church says and does, and many of the things I believe.
 I find myself doing things that I never would have dreamt of doing only six months ago.
 I'm not sure that this process is reversible or where it is headed.
 I am really confused and not sure what I want.
 I am afraid that relations with my family will become difficult if they find out how much I have been questioning my faith.
 I am really confused and don't know what I want.
 Are there any organizations on campus that I can talk to about this?
 Do you have any advice?

 Falling from faith